searxng/searxng/searx/infopage/en/donate.md

 ## Donate to SearXNG

-You can also donate to the wider SearXNG community to support all the the developers, engineers, designers, writers, and more, that contribute to the SearXNG source code.
+You can also donate to the wider SearXNG community to support all the the developers, engineers, designers, writers, and more, who contribute to the SearXNG source code and project.
 Please find the link to donate below:
 <br/>
 <br/>
 <a href="https://docs.searxng.org/donate.html" target="_blank">https://docs.searxng.org/donate.html</a>.